Maximize Your Experiences in Your ERAS Application

-The 2025 ERAS (Electronic Residency Application Service) application follows on last year’s restructured application, with a few changes.
-As in the 2024 ERAS, rather than including every relevant experience you’ve had, as you might on a CV, you must choose ten experience entries that communicate who you are and what’s most important to you.
-And again, you’re asked to highlight three of those experiences as “most meaningful” and to submit an essay on impactful experiences.
+The 2026 Electronic Residency Application Service (ERAS) application asks you to choose ten Selected Experiences that communicate who you are and what’s most important to you.
+You’re then asked to highlight three of those experiences as “most meaningful,” with a short description of why, and you’ll have the opportunity to submit an optional essay on impactful experiences.

 That’s a lot to accomplish, and it’s easy to get bogged down.
-This article will help!
-Let’s begin with a brief look at what’s required in the Experience section, and then we’ll break it down to help you have the greatest impact with your application.
+This blog post will help!
+Let’s begin with how to arrive at your ten experiences, and then we’ll break down this section to help you make the greatest impact with your application.

 - Education/training (includes clinical training such as clerkships, away rotations, subinternships, structured observerships)